yirene/pipe2d_tutorial/pipe2d_tutorial.md

 ```
 All output files will be in `/work/drp/rerun/USERNAME/OUTPUT`.

-There are some visits without dithered flat file. `reduceExposure.py` will report the error "No locations for get: datasetType:flat".
+There are some visits without corresponding dithered flats. `reduceExposure.py` will report the error "No locations for get: datasetType:flat".
 In this case, add argument `--config isr.doFlat=False --clobber-config`

 This step creates the following folders, `config`, `postIsrCcd`, `apCorr`, `pfsArm`, `arcLines`, `calExp`, `DETECTORMAP`. `postIsrCcd` and `calExp` are calibrated images. `calExp` has an extra extension of PSF model. `apCorr` contains 2D spectral calibration. `pfsArm` contains reduced and wavelength-calibrated spectra for each arm (flux calibration has not been done yet). `arcLines` contains information on spectral line measurements.